 Find the correct webcam placement

-A vital piece of video interview advice given to all job seekers is to pay attention to staging.
-As a hiring manager, if you see a candidate’s pile of dirty laundry in the corner of their otherwise excellent video resume it will make a negative impression at the beginning of the hiring process.
+A vital piece of video interview advice given to all job seekers is to pay attention and understand the importance of staging.
+As a hiring manager, if you see a candidate’s pile of dirty laundry in the corner of their otherwise excellent video resume, it will make a negative impression at the beginning of the hiring process.
 The same, however, is true for you.
 Candidates are evaluating your company based on their research and the scant information they can glean from their video interview.

-Make sure to choose a clean, professional background to perform your interview.
-Your desk might be a mess because you’re swamped, but if it ends up in frame it’ll look like you’re disorganized instead of busy.
-Take some time to clean out your interviewing space and focus on making sure you have the correct lighting.
-You want the image you present to top talent to be poised and professional…not chaotic.
+Make sure to choose a clean, professional background to conduct your interviews.
+Your desk may be messy because you’re swamped.
+However, if it ends up in the frame, it’ll just look like you’re disorganized.
+Take some time to clean out your interviewing space and focus on making sure you have the right lighting.
+The image you present to top talent should be poised and professional rather than chaotic.

 The most important tip of all is to be present in your video interview.
 It’s easy to fall into the trap of assuming a candidate won’t notice when your attention has wandered like during a traditional in-person interview because they aren’t sitting in the chair across from you.
-But candidates know when you aren’t listening — and nothing will leave a worse impression on top talent regarding you and the organization.
+But candidates know when you aren’t listening.
+Nothing will leave a worse impression on top talent regarding you and the organization.

-Even if you’re the busiest person in the company, the video interview is not the time to surreptitiously check your email or glance at your phone.
-You might not think a candidate will notice because of the video format, but be assured they’ve made a mental note of your drifting attention span.
-The best way to combat this is to be 100 percent present during your video interview.
+The best way to combat this is to be 100% present during your video interview.
 Make plenty of eye contact and ask thoughtful, relevant follow-up questions.
 This way, when you’ve found a great candidate, you’re already well on your way to building a positive relationship.

-There might be more talent entering the applicant pool or hiring is tough because competitors are holding tight to top employees, you need to meaningfully engage in the interview to secure the best.
+Whether talent is rapidly entering the applicant pool or hiring is tough because competitors are holding tight to top employees, you need to meaningfully engage in the interview to avoid losing talent.
 Remember the interview is the first glimpse of the company most candidates will get.
 You want this to be a positive experience that will leave them wanting to learn more about their potential future job opportunity and a prospective employer.